kawindu2002/AAD-Learn/README.md

 ## 🧠 Goals

-My lord's goal with this repository is to:
+My goal with this repository is to:

 - Practice building secure and scalable APIs
 - Understand backend design patterns and best practices